-Emotional eating is triggered from feeling powerless over your emotions.
-You don’t feel capable of dealing with your feelings head on, so you avoid them with food.
-Other hallmarks of emotional eating are the inability to feel satiated,and feelings of guilt and shame for what you’ve just eaten .
+Emotional eating is triggered by feeling powerless over your emotions.
+You don’t feel capable of dealing with your feelings head-on, so you avoid them with food.
+Other hallmarks of emotional eating are the inability to feel satiated, and feelings of guilt and shame for what you’ve just eaten.

 How to Stop The Vicious Cycle of Emotional Eating

 Getting in touch with your emotions can feel scary.
 You may be afraid that like Pandora’s Box, once you open the lid you won’t be able to stop the flow of your emotions and you will feel horrific.
 The truth of the matter is when we don’t obsess over or suppress our emotions, even the most painful and difficult feelings subside relatively quickly and lose their power.

 I encourage you to take a few deep breaths and before you reach for food ask yourself, “What Am I Feeling?”
 Maybe, you are feeling lonely.
 By identifying this emotion, you could determine that you need to deepen your relationship with your husband or partner.
 Maybe, you crave friendship and realize that you have to make more of an effort to join some meet-up groups to make this happen.
 The key to diminishing emotional eating is to take some form of positive action once you’ve identified the feeling that is arising.

 Break the habit of always saying yes to others’ requests.
 By saying NO, you are saying yes to what fulfills you.
 Taking this action will lessen the possibility of overeating out of frustration and resentment for doing something you don’t want to do.

 You may feel that you are becoming selfish, but the reality is you are moving into a more self-full way of being.
 When you nourish yourself, you’ll discover that emotional eating lessens.